lisek84/mkvsubtitler/README.md

 After all.
 Add mkv_subtitler_crontab script to Synology Scheduler (crontab :P )

 See README.txt for more information inside
+# NOTICE:
+This script is tuned for Polish language - but it can be tuned for any other very quickly inside script.

 # Copyrights:
 Portions from: